-)ata Time ations Constants Synchrony Font s Special Keyfile Settings

-Thought Technology ProComp/Infiniti options -

-1 Thought Technology device type ProComp2 2 -

-2 ProComp/Infiniti Communications protocol BioGraph

-3 Use CD for 2-chan EEG on all except Procomp2

-4 ProComp/Infiniti peripheral 1 F-Temp

-5 ProComp/Infiniti peripheral 2 None

-6 ProComp/Infiniti peripheral 3 None

-7 ProComp/Infiniti peripheral 4 None

-J&J device options

-8 C1 peripheral type None

-9 D1 peripheral type None

-10 Use unfiltered inputs $\overline{}$

-11 Use CD for 2-chan EEG on 4-chan devices

-A/D device options

-12 A/D board selection • 0 Þ

-13 External amplifier gain (usually 10000) ▲ 10000 Þ

-14 Starting A/D channel for sampling (default 0) • 0 Þ

-BrainMaster device options

-•"1 Thought Technology device type" is a required selection for TTUSB interface usage since the TTUSB interface does not automatically detect the correct device type.

-•"2 ProComp/Infiniti Communications protocol" allows either Spectrum or Biograph communications protocol to be selected.
+- •"1 Thought Technology device type" is a required selection for TTUSB interface usage since the TTUSB interface does not automatically detect the correct device type. - •"2 ProComp/Infiniti Communications protocol" allows either Spectrum or Biograph communications protocol to be selected.
 This must match the switch settings on the device.
-Biograph mode must be used for TTUSB interfaces (and the device switches set appropriately).

-•"3 Use CD for 2-chan EEG on all except ProComp2" allows using channels C and D as the "2" channels for 2-channel inputs.

-The ProComp2 cannot process EEG on channels C and D.

-•"4 ProComp/Infinity peripheral 1" allows selection of the kind of sensor attached (and how to interpret the inputs).

-•"5 ProComp/Infinity peripheral 2" allows selection of the kind of sensor attached (and how to interpret the inputs).

-•"6 ProComp/Infinity peripheral 3" allows selection of the kind of sensor attached (and how to interpret the inputs).

-•"7 ProComp/Infinity peripheral 4" allows selection of the kind of sensor attached (and how to interpret the inputs).

-•"8 C1 peripheral type" allows selection of the peripheral input channel (and interpretation of inputs) for appropriate J&J amplifiers.

-•"9 D1 peripheral type" allows selection of the peripheral input channel (and interpretation of inputs) for appropriate J&J amplifiers.

-•"10 Use unfiltered inputs" selects inputs that are NOT lowpass filtered within the device.

-•"11 A/D board selection" allows selection of a which A/D board is to be used.
-The A/D board selection list must be prepared using InstaCalTM.

-•"12 External amplifier gain (usually 10000)" allows changing the gain of the external amplifier used.

-•"13 Starting A/D channel for sampling(default 0)" allows changing the base A/D channel for sampling for use with amplifiers having "unusual" wired/programmed preferences.

-BrainMaster device options

-15 BrainMaster serial number 30125

-16 BrainMaster passkey 79sd-6t04-f6ne

-17 Atlantis peripheral channel 1 None

-18 Atlantis peripheral channel 2 None

-19 Atlantis peripheral channel 3 None

-20 Atlantis peripheral channel 4 None

-21 Use 24 bit data instead of 16 bit data

-esiPR0/A200/A400 device options

-22 Max voltage setting in microvolts 500

-23 esiPR04.3/A400 (only) links references internal ly 🗆

-24 Peripheral channel 1 SCL

-25 Peripheral channel 2 HRV

-QPET device options

-26 QPET Gain values (64 is most sensitive) 64

-Wiz options

-27 Linked references

-28 Inhibit monitoring of electrodes

-29 Adjust gain to match EEGer filters

-STORE settings leset to stored Close preferences window

-Values are only y saved if the STORE but ton is pressed
+Biograph mode must be used for TTUSB interfaces (and the device switches set appropriately). - •"3 Use CD for 2-chan EEG on all except ProComp2" allows using channels C and D as the "2" channels for 2-channel inputs. - The ProComp2 cannot process EEG on channels C and D. - •"4 ProComp/Infinity peripheral 1" allows selection of the kind of sensor attached (and how to interpret the inputs). - •"5 ProComp/Infinity peripheral 2" allows selection of the kind of sensor attached (and how to interpret the inputs). - •"6 ProComp/Infinity peripheral 3" allows selection of the kind of sensor attached (and how to interpret the inputs). - •"7 ProComp/Infinity peripheral 4" allows selection of the kind of sensor attached (and how to interpret the inputs). - •"8 C1 peripheral type" allows selection of the peripheral input channel (and interpretation of inputs) for appropriate J&J amplifiers. - •"9 D1 peripheral type" allows selection of the peripheral input channel (and interpretation of inputs) for appropriate J&J amplifiers. - •"10 Use unfiltered inputs" selects inputs that are NOT lowpass filtered within the device. - •"11 Use CD for 2-chan EEG on 4-chan devices" uses CD as input instead of AB for J&J devices. - •"12 A/D board selection" allows selection of a which A/D board is to be used.
+The A/D board selection list must be prepared using InstaCalTM. - •"13 External amplifier gain (usually 10000)" allows changing the gain of the external amplifier used. - •"14 Starting A/D channel for sampling(default 0)" allows changing the base A/D channel for sampling for use with amplifiers having "unusual" wired/programmed preferences.

-•"15 BrainMaster serial number" is where the serial number of the connected BrainMaster device must be entered by the user.

-•"16 BrainMaster passkey" is where the BrainMaster passkey must be entered by the user.
+- •"15 BrainMaster serial number" is where the serial number of the connected BrainMaster device must be entered by the user. - •"16 BrainMaster passkey" is where the BrainMaster passkey must be entered by the user.
 This passkey allows but does not require dashes between fields and is case-insensitive.
-Note: passkeys for use with EEGer are different than passkeys for use with BrainMaster software.

-•"17 Atlantis peripheral channel 1" allows selection of the appropriate input channel (and how to interpret the input) for Atlantis peripheral data.

-•"18 Atlantis peripheral channel 2" allows selection of the appropriate input channel (and how to interpret the input) for Atlantis peripheral data.
+Note: passkeys for use with EEGer are different than passkeys for use with BrainMaster software. - •"17 Atlantis peripheral channel 1" allows selection of the appropriate input channel (and how to interpret the input) for Atlantis peripheral data. - •"18 Atlantis peripheral channel 2" allows selection of the appropriate input channel (and how to interpret the input) for Atlantis peripheral data.